javascript-tutorial/en.javascript.info/1-js/2-first-steps/18-function-basics/article.md

 ```

 Here `'no text given'` is a string, but it can be any other value or expression, which is only evaluated and assigned if the parameter is missing.

-This syntax is not yet widely supported in the browsers, but available with the help of transpilers like Babel.
 </li>
 </ol>